BankkRoll/ore-cli-windows/README.md

 - [Installing with Windows executable file via GitHub](https://learn.microsoft.com/en-us/windows/powertoys/install#installing-with-windows-executable-file-via-github)
 - [Installing with Microsoft Store](https://learn.microsoft.com/en-us/windows/powertoys/install#installing-with-microsoft-store)

-#### Check all balances:
+#### Check all rewards:

-Just add all your public keys and this will show all balances (NOT CLAIMABLE, THIS IS BALANCE MEANING ALREADY CLAIMED!
+Just add all your public keys and this will show all rewards ready to be claimed

 ```
 $OreCliDirectory = "C:\\Path\\To\\OreCli"